 They are usually quite hard, with variable melting temperatures.
 Therefore wax is definitely too hard to apply directly to the skin and must be mixed with other ingredients.

 Lots of different waxes are available, and with the exception of emulsifying wax, they pretty much all have the same function.
-My go to is always beeswax, because of it’s fabulously varied properties and benefits to help soften and nourish skin.
+My go to for most recipes is beeswax (unless I specifically need emulsifying wax), because of it’s fabulously varied properties and benefits to help soften and nourish skin.

 Nevertheless, I definitely recommend giving others a try.
 Be experimental, you may find one works better than beeswax.